bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/account.md

 Within the Bitmark Property System, an account represents any entity capable of creating and owning property, whether individuals, institutions, or organizations.

-An account incorporates the public-private key-pair; the private key is required to [digitally sign](https://en.wikipedia.org/wiki/Digital_signature) any Bitmark blockchain record, including asset records, issue records, and transfer records.
+An account incorporates the public-private key-pair; the private key is needed to [digitally sign](https://en.wikipedia.org/wiki/Digital_signature) any Bitmark blockchain record, including asset records, issue records, and transfer records.

 ## Creating an account